Show your support for new laws

 The EPBC doesn’t even mention or deal with the escalating problem of climate change.

-The EPBC is actually locking in environmental destruction.
+The EPBC has actually locked in environmental destruction.
 Almost all projects (99.7%) assessed by the Federal Government get rubber-stamped, with just 2% later knocked back by the courts.

 How Australian laws have failed nature—and you